Lucretia (Artemisia Gentileschi, Milan)

 Lucretia is a painting by the Italian baroque artist Artemisia Gentileschi.
 It depicts Lucretia, the wife of Roman consul and general Collatinus, at the moment of her suicide.
 The decision to take her own life was made after she was blackmailed and raped by Sextus Tarquinius, a fellow soldier of Collatinus.
 It is one of a number of paintings of Gentileschi that focus on virtuous women ill-treated by men.

 The painting was painted between 1623 and 1625.
 It is currently in the collection of Gerolamo Etro, Milan.
 It is one of several paintings of Lucretia that Gentileschi produced during her career.

 It is assumed that this is a self-portrait of the artist.

 Description

 Subject matter

 Lucretia was an ancient Roman heroine, known for her beauty and modesty.
 According to legend as documented by Livy in his History of Rome, she was acclaimed as a highly virtuous woman by her husband Collatinus.
-She was raped by the Roman nobleman Sextus Tarquinius, a relative of her husband, who threatened her with murder and the public humiliation of her corpse if she resisted.
+She was raped by the Roman nobleman Sextus Tarquinius, the youngest son of King Tarquinius the Proud and Tullia Minor and also he was a relative of her husband, who threatened her with murder and the public humiliation of her corpse if she resisted.
 Given the risk of defamation she gave in to his sexual demands, but afterwards reported the attack to her husband and father before taking her own life.
 In doing so, she retained her honor and virtue (according to Roman beliefs).
 Her suicide led to a rebellion that brought down the Etruscan monarchy and marked the beginning of the Roman Republic.